Ascend/pytorch/docs/en/PyTorch Network Model Porting and Training Guide/PyTorch Network Model Porting and Training Guide.md

 export ASCEND_AICPU_PATH=/usr/local/Ascend/ascend-toolkit/latest
 ```

-<h2 id="what-do-i-do-if-the-python-process-is-residual-when-the-npu-smi-info-command-is-used-to-view-video-m.md">What Do I Do If the Python Process Is Residual When the npu-smi info Command Is Used to View Video Memory?</h2>
+<h2 id="what-do-i-do-if-the-python-process-is-residual-when-the-npu-smi-info-command-is-used-to-view-video-m">What Do I Do If the Python Process Is Residual When the npu-smi info Command Is Used to View Video Memory?</h2>

 ## Symptom<a name="section1785905019184"></a>